CROWN

 WHAT IS A CROWN?

-In order for the new tooth crown to fit seamlessly into the patient's teeth, an impression of the teeth must be taken with an impression material (usually silicone-containing).
-When the impression material has hardened, the dental technician uses it as the basis for shaping a custom-made tooth crown.
-With the help of a true-to-original model of the dentition, the precise interaction of the upper and lower jaw on the crown can be ensured.
-This is very important because the smallest irregularities on the bite surfaces are extremely annoying and can hinder chewing.
+To ensure the new dental crown fits seamlessly into the patient's dentition, an impression of the teeth must be taken using an impression material (usually containing silicone).
+Once the impression material has hardened, it serves as the basis for the dental technician to create a custom-made dental crown.
+Using a true-to-life model of the dentition, the dental technician can ensure a precise fit between the upper and lower jaws on the crown.
+This is very important because even the smallest irregularities on the biting surfaces can be extremely disruptive and impede chewing.

-As additional information, the dentist determines the individual shade of white of the neighboring teeth so that the finished tooth crown adapts to the immediate surroundings as inconspicuously as possible.
-During the manufacturing period, the patient is given a temporary plastic crown to protect the tooth stump.
+As additional information, the dentist determines the individual shade of white of the adjacent teeth so that the finished crown blends in as unobtrusively as possible.
+During the fabrication process, the patient receives a temporary plastic crown to protect the tooth stump.

 The second appointment:

-The insertion and bonding of the tooth crown is then carried out under local anesthesia at a follow-up appointment at the dentist.
-After the temporary restoration has been removed, the dentist thoroughly cleans the remaining tooth stump.
-The new tooth crown is fitted and fixed.
-If necessary, small readjustments can be made to the dentures afterwards.
-The dentist can also use this opportunity to determine whether the crown is causing pressure or pain.
-A routine check-up usually takes place a few weeks after the crown has been inserted.
+The crown is then inserted and bonded under local anesthesia during a follow-up appointment with the dentist.
+After the temporary restoration has been removed, the dentist will thoroughly clean the remaining tooth stump.
+The new crown will be fitted and secured.
+If necessary, minor adjustments to the prosthesis can be made.
+This also allows the dentist to determine whether the crown is causing any pressure or pain.
+A routine check-up is usually performed a few weeks after the crown is inserted.

 Which material is the right one?